PeepalFarm/peepalfarm.github.io/markdown/desilogdesidog.md

 -->

-> Before getting into what, why and how of this, we'll like to emphasize that this effort is not owned by any individual or an organization.
-All the artwork and slogans are [copyleft] (https://en.wikipedia.org/wiki/Copyleft).
+> _Before getting into what, why and how of this, we'll like to emphasize that this effort is not owned by any individual or an organization.
+All the artwork and slogans are [copyleft](https://en.wikipedia.org/wiki/Copyleft)_.

 ![qobm0bb.jpg](/images/qobm0bb.jpg)